aschmidtuulm/ameshref/README.md

 /example3: run _example1.m_ or _example2.m_ in each of the repositories (mesh refinement in the context of AFEM)

+/example4: run _example4.m_ (for a given discrete set of points all elements containing these
+%          points are refined)

 ### Deployment for your own examples -  Data structure